Kyon147/polaris-vue/README.md

 #### 4. No support for the Polaris EASDK integrations.
 This library doesn't currently support complete integration with the EASDK.

-You can still use this library in EASDK apps, but the page header will not be automatically hidden and synced with the EASDK header.

 Support for the official behavior is planned.

 ## Configuration